 Glycerin – An organic compound used to treat skin and make the cream easier to apply.

 Made from a herbaceous plant high in oleic acid, this oil is meant to reduce stretch marks and tighten skin.

 Macadamia Ternifolia Seed Oil

-This oil derived from the fruit of the macadamia tree contains fatty acids that skin specialists believe can be good for the epidermis.
+This oil derived from the macadamia tree’s fruit contains fatty acids that skin specialists believe can be good for the epidermis.

-This spice is derived from nutmeg and contains a lignan used to promote skin’s elasticity.
+This spice is derived from nutmeg and contains a lignan used to promote the skin’s elasticity.